 For centuries Asia was the world’s greatest manufacturing area, with spices and exotic luxury goods sent overland from there to Europe via Istanbul and on to Venice.
 Thus, a camel was incorporated into the heraldic device of London’s medieval Grocers’ Company.
 Vasco da Gama was the first European to open a direct sea route with the Far East, first arriving in India in May 1498, and the Portuguese monopolised maritime routes with India and China for the next century.
 English merchants and privateers made exploratory trips to the Far East during the reign of Queen Elizabeth but little initially came of them other than gaining information that could be used on later voyages.

-The Dutch reached Bantam in Java from where they returned with spice, leading to the formation of the Verenigde Oostindische Compagnie (VOC) in 1602.
+When the Protestant Dutch were denied access to spices by the Catholic Portuguese and Spanish they instead sent their own ships to the Far East.
+They reached Bantam in Java from where they returned with spice in 1599.
+That led to the formation of the Verenigde Oostindische Compagnie (VOC) in 1602.
 It established a dominant position during the following century and for a time the VOC accounted for half the world’s shipping.
-When they first returned from Java laden with pepper in 1599 its price almost tripled in England, which made London merchants determined to create their own monopoly of the trade.
+But the price of pepper almost tripled in England, which made London merchants determined to create their own monopoly of the trade.
 A meeting was chaired by the Mayor at Founders’ Hall and an association was formed.
 On New Year’s Eve 1600 a royal charter was granted to the ‘Company and Merchants trading to the East Indies’, or ‘East India Company’, giving them a monopoly on English trade between the Cape of Good Hope and Magellan’s Strait.

 By 1700 the East India Company was making twenty to thirty sailings per year to the Far East and was England’s largest corporation.
 The Indian subcontinent accounted for substantially more than twenty percent of the world’s gross domestic production, compared with less than two percent by Britain.
 The Bengal region in the north-east was the richest part of the Mughal empire.
 Its weavers had for centuries efficiently produced a vast range of the finest textiles in silk and cotton.
 These colourful products, such as muslin, calico, chintz, dungaree and gingham, became the East India’s primary imports into England.
 Business boomed and in the early 18th century East India-imported calico overtook native British wool as the most popular textile in English homes.
 This was to the great detriment of the local weaving industry, leading in 1697 to riots by London’s textile workers and assaults on the property of the Company and its directors, and two decades later attacks on London’s streets against women wearing calico.
 The government’s response was to restrict its importation and ban the use of powered looms in Bengal.